karashiiro/Rimap/README.md

 # Rimap
-A production version of Prima.
+(WIP) A production version of Prima.

 # Adding Rimap to Your Discord Server
 This is the easy way to use Rimap, just click the link below to add Rimap to your server and then follow the other directions: